corda/corda-docs/content/en/docs/cenm/1.3/user-admin.md

 ## CENM User Admin tool

-The User Admin tool allows you to manage the profiles of users, groups, and administrators who perform network operations on your bespoke network.
+The User Admin tool allows you to manage the profiles of users, groups, and administrators who need access to your network services.
 You can use the tool to create roles with specific permissions and assign them to users.
-For example, you can give a user of the Identity Manager service a role that permits them to sign the issuance of a certificate to join the network.
+For example, you can give a user of the Identity Manager service a role that permits them to request the revocation of a network certificate.

-The three main services you can give users access to are:

-* Identity Manager service
-* Network Map service
-* Signing service

 With the User Management tool, you can: